remysabliet/remysabliet/README.md

 This project was bootstrapped with React, Redux, React Router, Webpack

 # Introduction
-This page is a presentation of its owner and has been implemented using several animation techniques including JS CSS3 and SVG.
+This page is a simple presentation of its owner and has been developed using several animation techniques including JS CSS3 and SVG.

 # Installation